DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > "You seem to be under the misunderstanding that you are special," Strahd says.
 "You are not.
 You are an outsider to my lands, with nary an ounce of respect or common wit.
 It amuses me, from time to time, to take the measure of those who enter the valley from beyond the Mists."
 >
 > His eyes narrow.
 "But you have taken your own measure, and I have found it wanting.
 You are not brave.
 You are not cunning.
 You invite death, and I have never been one to deny my subjects such a wish, no matter how foolish.
-This final chance, I shall grant you, to save your own life - for I see no value it above that of the lowliest creature that crawls in the muck."
+This final chance, I shall grant you, to save your own life—for I see no value in it above that of the lowliest creature that crawls in the muck."
 >
 > He holds up a third finger.
 "The next time you speak, my pets will kill you.
 Any who defend you will share the same fate."
 >